Woolwich Ferry: Modern service

 The service was officially opened on 23 March 1889, with the paddle steamer Gordon.
 Two days before the first service, the Metropolitan Board of Works was replaced by the London County Council (LCC), and the opening ceremony was conducted by Lord Rosebery instead of the expected Bazalgette.
 The sister vessel Duncan was introduced on 20 April.

 By the end of the 1920s, the rise in motor traffic had put pressure on the ferry's capacity.
 A proposed bridge between Shooter's Hill and East Ham was rejected as too obvious a target for wartime bombings, and a third vessel was introduced instead.
-Because of the lack of a fixed crossing, the Thames became a psychological barrier for those living in the East End of London, who could only use a limited number of routes to cross the river, including the Woolwich Ferry.
+Because of the lack of a fixed crossing, the Thames became a psychological barrier for those living east of central London, who could only use a limited number of routes to cross the river, including the Woolwich Ferry.
 The lack of a suitable alternative route was instrumental in creating plans for what eventually became the Dartford Crossing further downstream.

-Traffic queueing for the Woolwich Ferry in 1955.
+Traffic queueing at North Woolwich for the Woolwich Ferry in 1955.
 The modernisation of the roll-on/roll-off service in 1963 reduced waiting times.

 By the 1950s it was quicker for ferry traffic to divert via the Blackwall Tunnel even with all three vessels operating at full capacity.
 In April 1963, the paddle steamers were replaced and the ferry service upgraded to a more modern roll-on/roll-off model, reducing waiting times on the approach roads.
 The LCC continued to operate the ferry until it was replaced by the Greater London Council (GLC) on 31 March 1965.
 In 1964, Marples Ridgway started building the current reinforced concrete terminals, which can operate over a 30 ft tidal range.
 The current terminals were opened in 1966.

 After the abolition of the GLC in 1986, the responsibility for operating the service was transferred to the Secretary of State for Transport, who contracted the then London Borough of Greenwich to run the service.
 Asset ownership and operating rights were subsequently transferred to Transport for London (TfL) on the establishment of the Greater London Authority, but the London Borough of Greenwich continued to operate the ferry on behalf of TfL.